 The complexity of cancer care continues to increase, with new drugs approved and biomarkers discovered each year.
 Oncologists need decision support with access to up-to-date, evidence-based information to provide the best care for patients.
 This combined with rising healthcare costs associated with expensive cancer therapies has led to the rapid uptake in use of oncology clinical pathways, though it is cumbersome to maintain and share the pathways.

 An Oncology Clinical Pathway (OCP): detailed decision tree protocol for selection of treatment options by oncologists, primarily focused on anticancer drug regimens for specific patient populations, including type, stage, and molecular subtype of disease.

 The oncologist accepts the treatment recommendation

-Pathways contain both oncology and clinical data elements that are not in mCODE for branch navigation.
+Pathways contain oncology and other clinical data elements that are not in mCODE for branch navigation.
 These need to be modeled into CodeX elements to be used in pathway navigation.

 This use case covers the use of the pathways application to reach a treatment option.
-Clinical data exchange and preauthorization are out of scope for this use case.
+Prior authorization is out of scope.

 |First demo of Camino to UPenn||22 January 2020|

 |First demo of Camino to UCSF||30 January 2020|